InclusionOrg/application_assignment/readme.md

 Please include the url to your forked repository with the fixed webserver in your application to Inclusion's program.

+## How to Run
+Open the Terminal, CD into the root of application_assignment, type "node index" and press enter, finally navigate to http://localhost:3000.

 ## References

 - [Random Movie Quotes NPM Docummentation](https://www.npmjs.com/package/random-movie-quotes)